whalestackhq/php-sdk/README.md

 Hosted checkouts are the simplest form of getting paid using the COINQVEST platform.

 Using this endpoint, your server submits a set of parameters, such as the payment details including optional tax items, customer information, and settlement currency.
-Then your server receives a checkout URL in return, which can then be displayed back to your customer.
+Your server then receives a checkout URL in return, which is displayed back to your customer.

 Upon visiting the URL, your customer is presented with a checkout page hosted on COINQVEST servers.
 This page displays all the information the customer needs to complete payment.